rrd108/rBruteForce/README.md

 	'dataLog' => false,			 //log the user submitted data 'attemptLog' => 'beforeBan', //all|beforeBan
-	'checkUrl' => true,			 //check url or not 'cleanupAttempts' => 1000	 //delete all old entries from attempts database if there are more rows that this ];
+	'checkUrl' => true,			 //check url or not 'cleanupAttempts' => 1000,	 //delete all old entries from attempts database if there are more rows that this 'urlRedirect'     => '/r_brute_force/Rbruteforces/failed' //url to redirect if failed.
+	];
 $this->RBruteForce->check($options);
 ```